ctb/titus-blog/src/2016-sourmash-signatures-metadata.rst

 :slug: 2016-sourmash-signatures-metadata
 :category: science

-One of the uses that we are most interested in using MinHash sketches for the indexing of large public, semi-public, and private databases.
-There are many use cases for this, but the basic goal is to be able to find data sets by content queries, using sequence as the "bait".
+One of the uses that we are most interested in MinHash sketches for is the indexing and search of large public, semi-public, and private databases.
+There are many specific use cases for this, but the basic goal is to be able to find data sets by content queries, using sequence as the "bait".
 Think "find me data sets that overlap with my metagenome", or "what should I co-assemble with?"
 One particularly interesting feature of MinHash sketches for this purpose is that you can provide indexes on closed or private data sets without revealing the actual data - while I'd prefer that most data be open to all, I figure "findable" is at least an advantage over the current situation.

 As we start to plan the indexing of larger databases, a couple of other features of MinHash sketches also start to become important.